VixionzDeer/SillySilliers/README.md

 # SillySilliers
 *Insert giving you a silly goose pin with a goose on it very perfectly.*

 Hello!!
 I am VixionzDeer, Or SillySilliers!
 I prefer either.
 I am a MINOR.
 I normally play Roblox and Ponytown!
-I am looking for some friends on ponytown, Since I took a break everyone forgot about me.
+I am looking for some friends on ponytown, Since I took a break, everyone forgot about me.
 Or donest speak with me anymore.I have Paranoia on someone leaving me.
 So I do have trust issues!
+Other than this, I am not sensitive, I am a jokster sometimes, I DONT TAKE STUFF SERIOUSLY, OR OFFENSIVE!!

 Fandoms : Phighting, Forsaken (Iwc unless your my friend.), Let him go, BFDI, Die of Death, Missing dogs!
 Please INT if you know any I'd Love to talk about it.